 Soup for breakfast only sounds weird until you’ve tried it.
-Once you see you good you feel with that warm nourishing bellyful, you wont look back.
-AND it’s so much healthier than those danishes and bagels (no offense to bakers).
-Start your day off with warm, energy packed food and enjoy your baked goods at your coffee or tea break.
+Once you see you good you feel with that warm nourishing bellyful, you won’t look back.
+AND it’s so much healthier than those danishes and bagels (no offence to bakers).
+Start your day off with warm, energy-packed food and enjoy your baked goods at your coffee or tea break.
 But notice how much longer your energy lasts when you eat well first thing.

 And speaking of driving.
 Not that I advocate eating on the run, but making 12 oz of easy yummy soup means you can put it in your spare to-go coffee mug and sip in on the road if you must.

 To start you off, here’s a quick, easy and nourishing breakfast (or anytime) soup.

 Breakfast Soup with Miso and Wontons

 - 1C (8 oz) chicken or vegetable broth